-If you like retrogaming, you can only let yourself be tempted by a little tour of the specialized shops in Paris, to smell the atmosphere of the place, find a console or a game, start or continue a collection, at worst leave with giveaways, etc. Geographical observation: this is happening in the East, a little on the left bank, towards Jussieu, and especially on the right bank, towards République, around Boulevard Voltaire, the historic video game district in the capital.
+If you like retrogaming, you can't help but be tempted by a little tour of the specialized shops in Paris, to breathe in the atmosphere of the place, find a console or a game, start or continue a collection, at worst leave with goodies, etc. Geographical observation: this happens in the East, a little on the left bank, towards Jussieu, and especially on the right bank, towards République, around Boulevard Voltaire, the historic video game district in the capital.
 Theoretically, you can visit all these shops in one retrogaming afternoon: there are 9, a little more if you count the shops exclusively dedicated to figurines.

 Content table

 In the retrogaming shops of Paris, we are of course moving away from the Next-Gen, but also a little from the Internet, the mass distribution and the arcade machine generic.
-As much to say right away, the latter is not necessarily to the taste of purists: a question of screen formats, price, nostalgia for the console-cartridge combo or “real” arcade terminals… We can talk about 'a common passion, retrogaming, which is expressed in two different ways: the search for physical media (old consoles and games) on the one hand, a beautiful design object and recourse to emulation on the other.
-One does not prevent the other, that said, someone with an arcade terminal at home can perfectly take a passion for retro physics and research everything related to the Neo-Geo, the SNES, the 987 versions of Zelda, etc
+Let's just say it right away, the latter is not necessarily to the taste of purists: a question of screen formats, prices, nostalgia for the console-cartridge combo or "real" arcade terminals...
+We can talk about a common passion, retrogaming, which is expressed in two different ways: the search for physical media (old consoles and games) on the one hand, and beautiful design objects and the use of emulation on the other.
+One does not preclude the other, that said, someone who has an arcade terminal at home can perfectly develop a passion for physical retro and search for everything related to the Neo-Geo, the SNES, the 987 versions of Zelda, etc

 1. Two historic video game districts in Paris: Jussieu and République

-Until the mid-1990s, the largest Parisian gaming district was in the V. district, around the university of Jussieu.
-Then the district changes with the removal of asbestos from the faculty and the shops close.
-This reinforces the pre-eminence of the other important gaming district of the capital: République, more precisely around Boulevard Voltaire (XI. arrondissement).
+Until the mid-1990s, the largest Parisian gaming district was in the V. arrondissement, around the Jussieu faculty.
+Then the neighborhood changes with the asbestos removal of the faculty and the shops close.
+Which reinforces the preeminence of the other important gaming district of the capital: République, more precisely around the boulevard Voltaire (XI. arrondissement).

 At the time, we weren't talking about retrogaming, of course, just about video games, and the Playstation was driving the market.
 The years 1995-2010 are now seen as the golden age in the district, there were about ten video game shops there, there are now 7 (6 are largely retro oriented).
 Either they have closed or have reoriented themselves towards the sale of figurines.
 The names of some stores have also changed, but the locations have remained the same.
 Businesses have simply reoriented themselves towards the past of video games.
 Some continue to offer the most recent games, but this is no longer the heart of the activity, competition from the Internet and supermarkets being of course too great.